-James Dewey Watson was an American geneticist and biophysicist.
-Noted for his decisive work in the discovery of the molecular structure of DNA, the hereditary material associated with the transmission of genetic information.
+James Dewey Watson is an American geneticist and biophysicist.
+He is noted for his decisive work in the discovery of the molecular structure of DNA, the hereditary material associated with the transmission of genetic information.
 He shared the Nobel Prize for Physiology or Medicine with Francis Crick and Maurice Wilkins in 1962.

 Early Life and Education:

 James Watson was born on 6 April in 1928 in Chicago, Illinois.
 His father was a tax collector of Scottish ancestry.
 An only son, as a child he loved bird watching with his father.

 He attended the University of Chicago, earning a degree in zoology in 1947.
 Watson was awarded a scholarship to Indiana University where he received his doctorate in 1950 for his work on the effects of X-ray radiation on replication of bacteriophage viruses.

 Watson then moved to Copenhagen, continuing with his virus research.
 Watson became interested in the deoxyribonucleic acid (DNA) molecule and joined a research team at the Cavendish Laboratory of the University of Cambridge with Francis Crick.
 Here, he made his famous discovery identifying the double helix structure of DNA.

 He was appointed professor of biology at Harvard University in 1955, a position he held until 1976.
 His research at Harvard concentrated on RNA and its role in the transfer of genetic information.

 He also became the director of Cold Spring Harbor Laboratory in New York in 1968, a position that he held for 35 years.
 Watson is credited with turning the laboratory into a world center for research in molecular biology.